Payarc/payarc-sdk-python/README.md

     list - this function allows you to search amongst customers you had created.
 It is possible to search based on some criteria.
 See examples and documentation for more details
     update - this function allows you to modify attributes of customer object.

-First, initialize the Payarc SDK with your API key:
+### Object `payarc.applications`
+##### Object `payarc.applications` is used by Agents and ISVs to manage candidate merchant when acquiring new customer.
+As such you can create, list, get details, and manage documents required in boarding process.
+    create - this function add new candidate into database.
+See documentation for available attributes, possible values for some of them and which are mandatory. list - returns a list of application object representing future merchants.
+Use this function to find the interested identifier. retrieve - based on identifier or an object returned from list function, this function will return details delete - in case candidate merchant is no longer needed it will remove information for it. addDocument - this function is adding base64 encoded document to existing candidate merchant.
+For different types of document required in the process contact Payarc.
+See examples how the function could be invoked deleteDocument - this function removes document, when document is no longer valid. submit - this function initialize the process of sing off contract between Payarc and your client First, initialize the Payarc SDK with your API key:

 ```python